The presence of White students and the emergence of Black-White within-school inequalities: two interaction-based mechanisms: The model

 \subsection{Empirical calibration of agents' social networks}

 \FloatBarrier

-Because this study's hypothesis depends on the well-known relationship between relative group size and the probability of forming same-race ties \cite{mouw2006residential, moody2001race, currarini2010identifying}, I calibrate the model's formation of agents' networks based on a study that is representative of these findings: \citet{currarini2010identifying}.
+Because this study's hypothesis depends on the well-known relationship between relative group size and the probability of forming same-race ties \cite{mouw2006residential, moody2001race, currarini2010identifying}, I calibrate the model's formation of agents' networks based on a study that is representative of these findings: \citet{currarini2010identifying}. \ref{A:net} provides a more detailed discussion of this choice.

 Let $r$ indicate the race of agent $i$ and let $r = b$ and $r = w$ indicate, respectively, a Black and a White agent.
 Also, for a given school, let $G_r$ denote the relative group size of agents of race $r$ in the school; $N_r$ to be the average number of undirected ties for agents of race $r$; and $Q_r$ to be the share of ties formed by agents of race $r$ which are with same-race agents.
 Then, the relationship between the simulated fraction of same-race ties, $Q_r$, and the relative group size of agents in the model environment, $G_r$, should mimic the empirical findings presented by \citet{currarini2010identifying}---between $G^{true}_{r}$ and $N^{true}_{r}$.
 An important constraint is that the simulated relationship between $N_r$ and $G_r$ must also follow empirical results ($G^{true}_{r}$ and $N^{true}_{r}$) so that the simulated pattern is not driven by unrealistic changes in the total number of friendship ties.